Photo: Cheremis “pagan” ritual singer H.H. Musztafa (then 69), June 1975.

-And of course these projects could barely hint at the painful recent histories of such peoples.
+And of course these projects could barely hint at the painful recent histories of such peoples (cf. The whisperers).
 Music is never autonomous, but gives us a window into the study of changing local societies.

 Indeed, it’s worth recalling what else was happening in those years.
-Notwithstanding early east European scholars’ interest in “archaic layers”, these are not timeless idyllic communities; though they were over the worst of the years of repression under Stalin, they had been constantly starved, deported, subject to political whims, suffering under collectivization and the Great Purge (cf. Blind minstrels of Ukraine, under “Other minorities”).
+Notwithstanding the interest of early east European music scholars in “archaic layers”, these are not timeless idyllic communities; though by the 1970s they had weathered the worst of the years of repression under Stalin, they had been constantly starved, deported, subject to political whims, suffering under collectivization and the Great Purge (cf. Blind minstrels of Ukraine, under “Other minorities”).
 This too is a rich field of research—see e.g.

 - Andrej Kotljarchuk and Olle Sundström (eds.), Ethnic and religious minorities in Stalin’s Soviet Union: new dimensions of research (2017), in particular

 ch.6 by Eva Toulouze, “A long great ethnic terror in the Volga region: a war before the war”.

 The task of modern ethnographers—just as for China—is to integrate socio-political histories with expressive cultures.
 In 1975 the moment had still not come to record the memoirs of “pagan” Mr Musztafa—and now it’s too late.